Alqen/headless-vector-search/docs/alqen-wiki.md

     provide insights into the types of products they launch, their sales performance, and overall market direction.

----
+### Product & Keyword Tracker:

-**Product & Keyword Tracker:** The Product & Keyword Tracker tool is designed to allow sellers to monitor daily changes in various metrics such as price, sales, ratings, and BSR for any product on Amazon.
+The Product & Keyword Tracker tool is designed to allow sellers to monitor daily changes in various metrics such as price, sales, ratings, and BSR for any product on Amazon.
 Additionally, it provides insights into competitor product and keyword